David-F-G-Flores/2-Variant-Search-R-/README.md

                    dataset = "btaurus_snp",
                    version = "94")
 ```
 The code below loops over btau ensembl IDs, and returns the position of the gene.
 This is followed by a query for snp within that location.
 These variants are further filtered on sift score consequence, and stored into ```TopSNPs```.
-This can take some time, consider saving ```TopSNPs``` into external file on each iteration.
+This can take some time, consider saving ```TopSNPs``` into an external file on each iteration.
 ```R
 variants<-list()
 for (gene in btauLr$btaurus_homolog_ensembl_gene) {